-A characterization of the existence of MLE for rather general exponential families was given by Barndorff-Nielsen.
-Namely, by \cite[Theorem 9.13]{MR489333} MLE for a~sample and an exponential family exists if and only if the vector of the sample means calculated for a basis of the linear space of the exponents belongs to the interior of the convex hull of the pointwise range of the basis.
-This beautiful criterion is, alas, cumbersome to apply.
-Hence Jacobsen in~\cite{MR1039287} presents an alternative condition for discrete exponential families, together with applications to Cox regression, logistic regression and multiplicative Poisson models.
-Haberman~\cite{MR0408098} gives a characterization of the existence of MLE for hierarchical log-linear models.
-His conditions can be interpreted in terms of polytope geometry, see also Eriksson et al \cite{MR2197157}, and Fienberg and Rinaldo \cite{MR2985941}.
+A complete characterization of the existence of MLE for rather general exponential families was given by Barndorff-Nielsen.
+Namely, by \cite[Theorem 9.13]{MR489333} MLE for a~sample and an exponential family exists if and only if the vector of the sample means calculated for a basis of the linear space of exponents belongs to the interior of the convex hull of the pointwise range of the basis.
+This beautiful criterion is alas cumbersome to apply.
+Therefore, Jacobsen in~\cite{MR1039287} gives an alternative condition for discrete exponential families, together with applications to Cox regression, logistic regression and multiplicative Poisson models.
+Similar condition is presented by Albert and Anderson in~\cite{MR738319} for log-linear model; also Haberman~\cite{MR0408098} gives a characterization of the existence of MLE for hierarchical log-linear models.
+His conditions can be interpreted in terms of polytope geometry, see also Eriksson et al. \cite{MR2197157}, and Fienberg and Rinaldo \cite{MR2985941}.
 Brown~\cite{MR882001} characterizes the existence of MLE when the log-partition function is steep and regularly convex.
 Additionally, he interprets the problem of finding MLE as the optimization of the Kullback-Leibler divergence.
 Darroch, Lauritzen and Speed~\cite{MR568718} connect the properties of MLE in decomposable models with graph-theoretical notions, thus starting the theory of graphical models in statistics.
 Sufficient conditions for the existence of MLE in specific exponential families are also given by Stone~\cite{MR1056333} and Bogdan and Ledwina~\cite{MR1405606}.
-Geyer in \cite{MR2685353} looks for MLE in closures of convex exponential families.
+Geyer in \cite{MR2685353} looks for MLE in the closure of convex exponential families.
 He connects the existence of MLE with the linear programming feasibility problem, and in the case of nonexistent MLE he reduces the considered exponential family until MLE exists for the family.
 He also applies MCMC algorithms to calculate MLE.
+A comparison between the conditions of Barndorff-Nielsen and Jacobsen is discussed by Konis in~\cite{konisphdthesis}.
+In addition, he presents an implementation of Jacobsen's test using linear programming.
 A broad survey of the history of log-linear models and further motivation for the study of the existence of MLE can be found in Fienberg and Rinaldo~\cite{MR2363267, MR2985941}.